previous home next PDF

 Adding Two Angular Momenta: the General Case

-The space of kets describing two angular momenta is the direct product of two spaces each for a single angular momentum, but the direct product nature of the kets is usually not made explicit, for example is usually written as a single ket .
-Just as in the examples above, since are fixed throughout, they don’t need to be written into every ket, we’ll just denote the ket by , or, when dealing with numerical values, append as a suffix, for example .
+The space of kets describing two angular momenta is the direct product of two spaces each for a single angular momentum, but the direct product nature of the kets is usually not made explicit, can be written as a single ket .
+Just as in the examples above, since are fixed throughout, they don’t need to be written into every ket, we’ll just write , or, when dealing with numerical values, append as a suffix: .

 The kets form a complete orthonormal basis of the dimensional product space of the two angular momenta: they are the eigenstates of the complete set of commuting variables .